 Q: The shipment arrived.
 What’s next?

-Please call your stylist to schedule an appointment (final consultation) for fitting and styling of the hairpiece.
+Please call your stylist to schedule an appointment (final consultation) for fitting and styling the hairpiece.
 Notify the Wigs For Kids Recipient Department that the hairpiece has been received and provide the scheduled date for the final consultation with your stylist.
 Lastly, print the documentation shared by Wigs For Kids (via email notification) for the stylist.

 Q: What happens when the hairpiece is ready?